sysgears/apollo-universal-starter-kit/README.md

   GraphQL subscription is utilized to make counter updating in real-time.

+- [PersistGraphQL] is a simple build tool that enables query whitelisting and persisted queries for GraphQL projects that use statically analyze-able GraphQL queries.

+  If you would like to enable PersistGraphQL, set package.json `persistedQueries` field to `true`

 - SQL and arbitrary data sources support

   [Knex] code to access SQLite is included as an example of using arbitrary data source with [Apollo] and [GraphQL].